Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 ## Experiment Explanation

 Firstly this is a large selection of small demos, each one is relatively fun and some link together well.
 They start off relatively easy however some of the demos at the end are really quite hard.
+Note that currently almost all equipment for PLUS experiments are missing and as such you may wish to focus on the non-PLUS demos.

 The main thing you'll get confused about is this technicality